 - Connect before you direct.
-Relate to and be interested in what your child.
+Relate to and be interested in what your child is doing.
 Enter their world and build some rapport before giving instructions.

 - Speak clearly and concisely.
 Choose your words wisely.
-Your words will be more valuable and hold more power this way.
+Your words will be more valuable and hold carry more weight this way.

-- Get close, get eye contact, gently touch your child on the shoulder before you speak.
+- Get close, get eye contact, touch your child on the shoulder before you speak.

-- Smile, speak in a positive tone, model cooperative behavior.
+- Model cooperative behavior.
 What you model will come back to you.